The Classification of Two-Dimensional Extended Topological Field Theories: The Main Theorem

 In this monograph we study 2-dimensional extended topological field theories.
-We prove the following theorem, and as a consequence classify local 2-dimensional topological field theories with arbitrary target. \begin{theorem}[Classification of Unoriented Topological Field Theories] The 2-dimensional unoriented bordism bicategory has the following presentation as a symmetric monoidal bicategory: It has the generators depicted in Figure \ref{MainTheormGenFig} subject to the relations depicted in Figure \ref{MainTheormRelFig}. \end{theorem}
+We prove the following theorem, and as a consequence classify local 2-dimensional topological field theories with arbitrary target.
+We also prove an analogous theorem for the oriented bordism bicategory.

+\begin{theorem}[Classification of Unoriented Topological Field Theories] The 2-dimensional unoriented bordism bicategory has the following presentation as a symmetric monoidal bicategory: It has the generators depicted in Figure \ref{MainTheormGenFig} subject to the relations depicted in Figure \ref{MainTheormRelFig}. \end{theorem}

-In dimension 2, the Folklore Theorem \ref{FolkTheorem} implies that 2-dimensional topological field theories do indeed distinguish 2-manifolds.
+In dimension 2, the Folklore Theorem~\ref{FolkTheorem} implies that 2-dimensional topological field theories do indeed distinguish 2-manifolds.
 This theorem says that these field theories are the same as commutative Frobenius algebras, which are well understood and plentiful.
 By writing down a few examples of Frobenius algebras it is not difficult to distinguish all surfaces.
-In order to answer the above open questions, or to have applications to {\em non-topological} field theories, it would highly desirable to have proofs of Theorem \ref{FolkTheorem} and Theorem \ref{MainTheoremIntro} which generalize to higher dimensions.
-Unfortunately the proof of Theorem \ref{FolkTheorem} which is usually given has essentially no hope of generalizing beyond 2-dimensions.
+In order to answer the above open questions, or to have applications to {\em non-topological} field theories, it would highly desirable to have proofs of Theorem~\ref{FolkTheorem} and Theorem~\ref{MainTheoremIntro} which generalize to higher dimensions.
+Unfortunately the proof of Theorem~\ref{FolkTheorem} which is usually given has essentially no hope of generalizing beyond 2-dimensions.

-All published proofs of Theorem \ref{FolkTheorem} proceed in the following way.
+All published proofs of Theorem~\ref{FolkTheorem} proceed in the following way.
 First one uses Morse theory to deduce that any surface bordism can be decomposed into a composition of (disjoint unions of) the elementary bordisms given in Figure \ref{2DTQFT=CommFrobAlgFig}.
 Hence those elementary bordisms generate the bordism category.
-The difficulty is then proving that the obvious relations are in fact sufficient, i.e. that two surfaces built from the elementary bordisms are diffeomorphic if and only if they can be related by a finite number of these relations.
+The difficulty is then proving that the obvious relations are in fact sufficient, i.e., that two surfaces built from the elementary bordisms are diffeomorphic if and only if they can be related by a finite number of these relations.

 The usual proof of this, as suggested by L. Abrams \cite{Abrams96} and fully explored by J. Kock \cite{Kock04}, is to appeal to the classification of surfaces.
 The classification of oriented surfaces says that two closed oriented surfaces are diffeomorphic if and only if they have the same genus.
 There is an analogous statement for surfaces with boundary.
 This allows one to introduce a {\em normal form} for each surface, and one merely needs to prove that the relations are sufficient to reduce to the normal form.
 This can be done in an ad hoc fashion.